 Noisiness

-This feature makes them more suitable for apartments and those who need a quiet training device not to disturb other household members.
+This feature makes them more suitable for apartments and those who need a quiet training device that does not disturb other household members.

-However, not even smart bikes are completely silent.
-Especially when you use them with an indoor cycling fan or at higher intensities.
+However, not even smart bikes are completely silent, especially when used with an indoor cycling fan or at higher intensities.

 DC Rainmaker did great videos comparing the noise of the Tacx NEO trainers and smart bikes.